crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 ---

 ![](http://crappistmartin.github.io/images/Tribunalfolderssmall.jpg)
-After three years of appeals by Southwark Council & development partner Lend Lease, Adrian Glasspool has finally received the Heygate viability assessment in response to his [May 2012 FOI/EIR request](https://www.whatdotheyknow.com/request/viability_assessment_for_plannin?unfold=1).
+After three years of appeals by Southwark Council & development partner Lend Lease, Adrian Glasspool has finally received the viability assessment for the Heygate outline masterplan in response to his [May 2012 FOI/EIR request](https://www.whatdotheyknow.com/request/viability_assessment_for_plannin?unfold=1).
 Southwark had initially rejected his request and appealed after his subsequent complaint to the Information Commissioner had been [upheld](http://ico.org.uk/~/media/documents/decisionnotices/2013/fer_0461281.ashx).
 A long battle through the Tribunal system then culminated in a 6 day [hearing](http://35percent.org/blog/2014/02/11/heygate-tribunal-hearing-extended/) in February last year, followed by a [decision notice](http://heygate.github.io/img/FirstTierDecisionHeygate.pdf) directing Southwark to release the assessment minus some of its financial modelling figures[^1].
 Following a further dispute about which figures were allowed to be withheld, the Tribunal reconvened and issued a [final decision](http://www.informationtribunal.gov.uk/DBFiles/Decision/i1505/London%20Borough%20of%20Southwark%20EA.2013.0162%20%2810.3.15%29%202nd%20Decision.pdf) in March this year.
 The Heygate case has since triggered decisions to disclose viability information for other large regeneration schemes including [Earls Court regeneration](http://ico.org.uk/~/media/documents/decisionnotices/2013/fer_0491596.ashx) and [Greenwich Peninsula](http://ico.org.uk/~/media/documents/decisionnotices/2014/fer_0524770.pdf).

 As well as the viability assessment, the 35% campaign has also received a heavily redacted copy of the District Valuer Service appraisal of the viability assessment, commissioned by Southwark council.